substratusai/kubeai/docs/README.md

 | Vultr | KubeAI can be deployed on Vultr Managed Kubernetes using the application marketplace. | [Vultr](https://www.vultr.com) |
 | Arcee | Arcee uses KubeAI for multi-region, multi-tenant SLM inference. | [Arcee](https://www.arcee.ai/) |

-If you are using KubeAI and would like to be listed as an adopter, please make a PR.
+If you are using KubeAI and would like to be listed as an adopter, please [submit a PR](https://github.com/substratusai/kubeai/edit/main/docs/README.md).

 ## Local Quickstart